Our carrot cake is the best I've ever tasted. The carrots, coconut, and

 Instructions

-• In a mixing bowl, beat cream cheese, butter, milk and vanilla until smooth.
+1. In a mixing bowl, beat cream cheese, butter, milk and vanilla until smooth.
 On low speed, add the powdered sugar in thirds.
-Turn mixer to high speed and beat until fluffy.
+Turn the mixer to high speed and beat until fluffy.

-• Spread frosting on cake, sprinkle with nuts or cinnamon if desired.
-Store covered in refrigerator.
+2. Spread frosting on the cake and sprinkle with nuts or cinnamon if desired.
+Store covered in the refrigerator.